 Q. How does the PCA relate to or replace the assessment tools found in the PEAK modules?

 The PCA was developed in late 2019 and provides an extremely easy to use alternative to the prior assessment tools of PEAK.
 The PCA functionally replaces all the existing Pre-Assessments.
 Although designed as a turnkey evaluation tool, some PEAK users blend the PCA with the indirect assessments found within the DT and G modules to provide further refinement on curriculum selection.

 Q. Does the PCA have norm data, or correlations with other standardized instruments?

 The PCA has both, and each have been the topic of manuscripts that are currently being prepared for publication.
 As such, the user may choose to adopt the PCA now, or choose to wait until published data can be referenced.

 Q. What’s next for PEAK?

 PEAK-Life.
-A school-to-work transition curriculum is planned for release in 2018.
+A school-to-work transition curriculum is planned for release in the early summer of 2020.

 For additional FAQs about PEAK and ABA, please see this attachment.